This protocol will run a 48 hour acute immobilisation/activity test based on the OECD guidelines for testing of chemicals.

 Here NUM_FIRST_LIGHT_PHASE are the number of hours since starting your experiment until the lights should go off.
 NUM_LAST_LIGHT_PHASE are the number of remaining hours to complete the full 48hr experiment.

 Once the script has been corrected to your timings/needs for your model organism, animals can be loaded into the multi-well plate with a single individual per well.
-Add the required dose of chosen chemical to each well then immediately place the well plate on the light stand for the MWP which is in turn placed inside the MWP system.
+Add the required dose of chosen chemical to each well then immediately place the well plate on the light stimulation plate for the MWP, which is in turn placed inside the MWP system.
 Secure the foam door put in place.
 Run the 48hr acute immobilisation script.

 Experimental procedure